 This is also my entry for the "Print to improve life quality"(http://forums.reprap.org/read.php?282,220067) competition.
 Wish me luck.

 White Cane by PuZZleDucK is licensed under the Creative Commons - Attribution - Share Alike license.

-We're sure PuZZleDucK would love to see what you've printed - take a photo and share it on Thingiverse as a Make.
+We're sure PuZZleDucK would love to see what you've printed.
+Please document your print and share a Make with the community.

 To post a Make simply visit this Thing again and click I Made One to start uploading your photo.
 It’s even easier to post a Make via the Thingiverse Mobile app (available via Google Play and Apple App Store).